 If you’d like to build up your network of contacts whilst learning about the latest innovations in digital marketing, make sure you check out these events.

-Offering the perfect work-life balance, Nottingham is actually the cheapest city to live in, on our list!
-Compared to London, Nottingham is 184% cheaper; and it also beats the likes of Edinburgh, Manchester, Liverpool and Newcastle.
+Offering the perfect work-life balance, Nottingham is actually the cheapest city to live in that’s on our list!
+Compared to London, Nottingham is 184% cheaper and it also beats the likes of Edinburgh, Manchester, Liverpool and Newcastle.

 So, if you want your money to go further, Nottingham is the ideal place!